-- These companies typically operate at scale on only one or two digital initiatives, with perhaps a couple of others in the pilot testing phase. - None in the health care industry operate at scale on the "internet of things," Al or any of the forefront initiatives.
-Fewer than 10% are at scale with content personalization. - No more than 20% have advanced beyond the planning stage on any forefront initiative. - Among the foundation initiatives, cybersecurity shows the most progress among health care organizations.
-Compliance and liability pressures are driving all companies in all clusters to invest here. - Watchers are not taking steps to invest in Agile and DevOps.
-Our research indicates difficulty in converting these small wins to larger initiative success. - Digital marketing is the sole customer initiative where health care industry watchers have made significant progress.
-This is seen as a leading indicator of customer-centric initiatives to follow.
+- These companies typically operate at scale on only one or two digital initiatives, with perhaps a couple of others in the pilot testing phase. - None operate at scale on the "internet of things," AI, robotic process automation (RPA), content personalization or any of the forefront initiatives. - Half have advanced beyond the planning stage on two forefront initiatives, virtual reality (VR) and AR.
+None have made as much progress on the other two (blockchain and drones). - Among the foundation initiatives, cybersecurity shows the most progress.
+Compliance and liability pressures are driving all companies in all clusters to invest here. - Organizations are not taking steps to invest in Agile and DevOps.
+Our research indicates difficulty in converting these small wins to larger initiative success. - Digital marketing is the customer initiative where watchers have made the most progress.
+This is seen as a leading indicator of customer-centric initiatives to follow. - Watchers performed just as well as explorers on enterprise service management solutions.
+But that over performance could be explained by the small number of life sciences watchers, where the relatively few respondents can tilt the results.